IVF AND ICSI TREATMENT

 3. The inability of sperm to penetrate or survive the cervical mucus

 4. The inability of the sperm to fertilise the egg

 5. When the semen or ejaculate has no sperms but sperms can be taken directly from the testes

-IVF procedure is also suggested in cases of unexplained infertility in the male or female partner.
-It is also recommended for couples who present with genetic disorder in the family or their previous child where preimplantation genetic testing PGT-A or Preimplantation genetic diagnoses PGD is performed
+IVF-ICSI procedures are also suggested in cases of unexplained infertility.
+It is also recommended for couples who present with genetic disorder in the family or their previous child where preimplantation genetic testing for aneuploidy PGT-A or Preimplantation genetic testing for monogenic disorder PGT-M is performed.

 What happens during IVF / ICSI?

 There are multiple steps involved in this process.

 3. Tracking scans

 7. Pregnancy test after around 14 days – Pregnancy only occurs when the embryo attaches to the lining of the uterus.

 8. Hormonal support continued … 12 weeks pregnancy